Information for applicants

 APPLICATION AND ASSESSMENT PROCESS

-An online application form can be completed via the Helpmann Academy website.
+Applications must be submitted via the Helpmann Academy website.

 Applicants are strongly encouraged to discuss their submission with the Helpmann Academy, and submit a draft application for feedback before completing their final application.

 Draft applications must be received by Friday 29 November 2019.

 Applications should clearly demonstrate how the self-initiated international or interstate program would provide significant benefit to your career as an emerging artist.

 Applicants are required to complete the following five questions:

 - Why do want to undertake this program?
 What are the expected artistic, professional, or audience development outcomes you expect from this program?

 - How will this program help you achieve your long-term career goals?

 - How do you intend to utilise your learning and experience when returning to South Australia?